 - Seek approval from your academic dean.

-Below you will find a description of the process of applying for transfer credit from the Mathematics Department.
+Below you will find a description of the process to do step (1), applying for approval of the course from the Mathematics Department; once such approval is granted, you still need to seek your dean's approval in step (2).
 For questions about Duke transfer credit in general, consult the following:

 - Trinity College of Arts & Sciences Transfer Credit Policy

 - Pratt School of Engineering Transfer Credit Policy

 Notes on Transfer Credit